From Open House Preparation to Closing the Deal

 Your agent's behaviour during the open house shapes the buyer's experience as much as the property itself.
 Watch for these common agent errors:

 - Following buyers through every room.
 Buyers who feel shadowed leave sooner.
-The agent should greet, hand over information, and let buyers explore independently before opening a conversation.
+The agent should greet, hand over information, and let buyers look around independently before opening a conversation.

 - Over-pitching the property.
 Buyers can see what's in front of them.
 Unsolicited commentary about every feature comes across as pressure, not service.
 Answer questions honestly and let the property do the work.